ALLEN HAT TRICK HELPS MASSACHUSETTS ROLL PAST HOLY CROSS, 7-2

-Sophomore defenseman Conor Allen had a hat trick and an assist for UMass
+Sophomore defenseman Conor Allen posts hat trick and assist for Minutemen

 AMHERST, Mass. - Tallying the most goals since the 2008-09 campaign, the UMass men's ice hockey team (3-4-2) picked up a 7-2 win over Holy Cross on Friday evening at the Mullins Center.
 Sophomore defenseman Conor Allen led the way with a hat trick as he became just the third defenseman in UMass' Division I history to tally three goals in a game.
 Allen added an assist for a career-high four points in the win.
 Steve Mastalerz picked up his first career win with 22 saves in goal as the Minutemen will return home on Saturday night to host Hockey East foe Northeastern.